joanapinto/ai-lab/focus-companion/AI_SETUP.md

 - Give tailored productivity tips
 - Fall back gracefully if AI is unavailable

-Your Focus Companion will feel more personal and responsive than ever! 🚀
+Your Humsy will feel more personal and responsive than ever! 🚀